 The Ohio legal system allows for both judges and magistrates to take part in the legal process.
-There is a clear distinction between the two with specific eligibility requirements for both roles.
+There is a clear distinction between the two, with specific eligibility requirements for both roles.

-In matters involving family court, there are roles for both a judge and magistrate as defined by the law of a municipality.
+In matters involving family court, there are roles for both a judge and a magistrate as defined by the law of a municipality.

-Difference between judges and magistrates
+The difference between judges and magistrates

 Although both individuals serve the court, a magistrate is a licensed attorney appointed to serve by a judge.
 A domestic or juvenile court judge can assign a magistrate to aid in a particular case.
-Under Ohio law, a magistrate works on behalf of the judge and performs many of the same duties a judge carries out.
+Under Ohio law, a magistrate works on behalf of the judge and performs many of the same duties that a judge carries out.
 Judges, on the other hand, are typically elected to a position within a judicial district.
 Judges oversee the decisions made by a magistrate and have the authority to approve, modify or reverse a decision.

 Duties of a magistrate